ibpdas/data-strategy-impact-dashboard/README.md

 In federated organisations, this is essential because progress and value depend on decisions made across many teams, not just the data function.

-### What leaders can use it for
+### Leaders can use it for
 - deciding where to invest next
-- surfacing alignment gaps that need senior sponsorship
+- managing alignment gaps that need senior sponsorship
 - identifying what to stop, start or accelerate
 - clarifying which dependencies block value
 - judging where evidence is strong, weak or needs validation